 Although it is not a healthier option, mascarpone is an almost identical substitute to cream cheese.
 You may even prefer triple cream cheese mascarpone.

 It is richer, smoother, and has a creamier texture than cream cheese.
 It makes a drool-worthy cheesecake.
+See this recipe.
 And it is a great choice for faux cream cheese frostings – vanilla or chocolate.